 11 U.S.C. § 727(e).
 Thus, a creditor whose rights to collect on the personal obligations of a discharged debtor are not prevented forever as the debtor’s discharge may be revoked in certain circumstances and within certain timeframes laid out by the bankruptcy code.

-Contact an Experienced Bankruptcy Discharge Attorney in Los Angeles, San Jose, San Diego, Orange County, San Francisco, Sacramento, Riverside, and Surrounding Areas of California Today
+Contact an Experienced Bankruptcy Discharge Attorney in Los Angeles, Orange County, San Diego, Riverside, San Bernardino, San Jose, Sacramento, and Surrounding Areas in California Today

 Given the complexities arising from a discharge in bankruptcy, it would serve a creditor or other party who has received a notice of discharge well to contact an experienced bankruptcy attorney.
 A lawyer can help you understand the specifics of your case and the potential liabilities arising from the discharge notice and/or the ability to bring revocation proceedings against the debtor in relation to the discharge notice.
 The experienced bankruptcy attorneys at Talkov Law can be reached online or by phone at (844) 4-TALKOV (825568)